Why It Is Important To Reference Your Tenant (UK)

 B. To verify the address they provide is current and correct for the subject.

-C. To learn if any CCJ are present for the subject, this normally will weed out any tenants who have built up arrears in their previous tenancy and the previous landlord has obtained a CCJ against the tenant.
+C. To learn if any CCJ is present for the subject, this normally will weed out any tenants who have built up arrears in their previous tenancy and the previous landlord has obtained a CCJ against the tenant.